Amazon S3 as a Backup Storage Destination

 The exact price for the activities listed above on Amazon S3 storage varies depending on the cloud region that you use.
 AWS has data centers spread across dozens of different world regions, and each has somewhat different pricing.
 You can estimate total costs using the official AWS cost-calculator.

-S3 storage was not built solely for backup.
+Using Amazon S3 for backup is not the only option.
 It’s a wide-purpose object storage solution with a huge feature set.
 However, you do not need to know or use every S3 feature if your primary activity is data backup.

-Following are the main features that most users will want to know about if they are using S3 for backup purposes:
+Following are the main features that most users will want to know about if they are using Amazon S3 for backup:

 By default, each file has 3 copies inside Amazon S3.
 These copies are stored in 3 physically redundant data-centers inside one region.
 In AWS terms, that region is called an Availability Zone.